Cass Clayton Band

 Come see a Cass Clayton Band show at your favorite Colorado venue.

-Taylor Scott, lead guitar and vocals
+Taylor Scott, lead guitar, producer

 Taylor Scott is an international touring guitarist/singer/songwriter based in Denver, Colorado.
 Taylor has toured all over the U.S., Canada and Europe with both the Taylor Scott Band and blues legend, Otis Taylor.
 His band’s new EP, Summer Moon, was released in 2017, and he has another CD to be released soon.
 His hallmark virtuosic guitar playing allows him to take influences from funk, soul, rock-n-roll and other genres and transcend the limitations of genre.
 He is also the producer and music director of the Cass Clayton Band’s upcoming CD and has multiple musical projects in the works.